2022/23 diploma exam update

 To ensure protection of privacy, course marks and exam marks cannot be read to students over the phone.
 Telephone requests and payments are not accepted.

 Marking and weighting

 Diploma exams are marked by teachers at a central location.
 Personal identification, including the name of your school, is removed from each exam booklet before it is marked.

 The machine-scorable answer sheets are marked by scanning machines.
 Written assignments are marked independently by 2 or more teacher markers.
 These markers must meet specific qualifications in order to mark diploma exams.

 As a temporary measure for the 2022-23 school year, diploma exams will be weighted at 20% of a student’s final mark.

 Calculating official final marks

-If you’re a mature student, you’re not required to have a school-awarded mark.
+If you’re a mature student, as defined in the Guide to Education, you’re not required to have a school-awarded mark.
 If you pass the diploma exam and have no school-awarded mark, you’ll automatically receive credit for the course.
 If you have a school-awarded mark and it’s lower than your diploma exam mark, your final mark will be the diploma exam mark only.
-If your school-awarded mark is higher than your diploma exam mark, the two marks will be weighted 70/30.
+If your school-awarded mark is higher than your diploma exam mark, the two marks will be weighted 80/20.